Hard Target: Plot

 In New Orleans, a homeless United States Force Recon Marine and Vietnam War veteran named Douglas Binder is the target of a hunt.
 He is given a belt containing $10,000 and told that he must reach the other side of the city to win the money and his life.
-Pursuing him is the hunt organizer and wealthy sportsman, Emil Fouchon, his lead right-hand mercenary Pik van Cleaf, a businessman named Mr. Lopacki-Fouchon's client who has paid $500,000 for the opportunity to hunt a human, and assassins including Stephan and Peterson.
+Pursuing him is the hunt organizer and wealthy sportsman, Emil Fouchon, his lead right-hand mercenary Pik van Cleaf, a businessman named Mr. Lopacki – Fouchon's client who has paid $500,000 for the opportunity to hunt a human, and assassins including Stephan and Peterson.
 Binder fails to reach his destination and is killed by three crossbow bolts.
 Van Cleaf retrieves the money belt.

-While searching for her father, Binder's estranged daughter Natasha is attacked by a group of muggers, punks who saw that she had a lot of cash earlier and attempt to rape her.
-She is saved by a homeless man with exceptional martial arts skills named Chance Boudreaux, a former Force Recon Marine and a sailor, now currently out-of-work.
-Boudreaux is initially hesitant to involve himself in her mission, but as his merchant seaman union dues are in arrears, he reluctantly allows Natasha to hire him as her guide and bodyguard during her search.
+Binder's estranged daughter Natasha drives from Detroit to New Orleans in search of her father.
+Shortly after arriving in the city, she is attacked by a group of muggers who attempt to rob and rape her.
+She is saved by a man with exceptional martial arts skills named Chance Boudreaux, a former Force Recon Marine and a sailor who is currently out of work.
+Boudreaux is initially hesitant to involve himself in her mission, but after learning he has unpaid union dues, he reluctantly allows Natasha to hire him as her guide and bodyguard during her search.
 Unfortunately, the search goes slowly as the city's police force is on strike, making the hunters' livelihood easier to conduct.